yhpf/Capstone-General_Assembly/README.md

 This notebook include:
 - Do the same as in notebook 9
 - Performe a train/test-split
+- Make list of stop words in eng, spa, ger, fre
 - CountVectorizer
 - Models (LinReg, LassoR, RFR)
 - TF-IDF